Proposal B Brexit-like for GAA - McAvoy

 "You will replace what you have, imperfect as it is, with something much worse," added the Ulster GAA boss.

 "It won't take too long for people to realise 'what have we just done here?'.
 This isn't a three-year trial as some people are trying to say.
-This a permanent change."
+This is a permanent change."

 Proposal A gaining little traction